-End the day as you started with a sinfully sweet freakshake to accompany your dinner at Milky Lane Bondi.
+End the day as you started with a sinfully sweet freakshake, one of Sydney’s most OTT desserts, to accompany your dinner at Milky Lane Bondi.
 Make a reservation and munch on a Chic-Kanye or a Tu Pork Shakur burger in the funkiest burger bar I’ve ever visited.

 Day 7- Friday

 Join the ranks of the surfer dudes and dudettes with a Let’s Go Surfing surf lesson.
 Our lesson with Nigel was fantastic.
 The company’s policy for small class sizes meant that everyone got personal attention, and full understanding of surf technique.
 A love for surfing starts with a good experience, so make sure you go with a company that will give that gift to you.
 Bring a little money for photos… because they will be profile pic worthy!

 Go for a late lunch/ early dinner at Bondi Surf Seafoods, voted Sydney’s best fish and chips.
 We were surrounded by British travelers who seemed to agree with Sydney’s choice.